-Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage information Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
-Teaching will include the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm will be covered in the following curriculum areas: PSHE Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
-Teaching will include the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online This risk or harm will be covered in the following curriculum areas: Relationships Education Computing
+Subject area Description and teaching content Curriculum area the harm or risk is covered in Н low to navigate the internet and manage informa tion Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
+Teaching will include the following: • That age verification exists and why some online platforms ask users to verify their age • Why age restrictions exist • That content that requires age verification can be damaging to under-age consumers • What the age of digital consent is (13 for most platforms) and why it is important This risk or harm will be covered in the following curriculum areas: • Health education • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
+Teaching will include the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm will be covered in the following curriculum areas: Relationships education Computing